slacgismo/gismo-cloud-deploy/README.md

 Then `build-images` command builds image from `docker-compose`.
 Please read this [Build and push images](#build-and-push-images) to get more information.

 The `check-nodes` command checks current nodes number.

-The `k8s-deploy` command deploys kubernetes servies.
-This commnd is used to test deploy process of k8s without process files.

 The `read-dlq` command checks current DLQ(dead letter queue) on AWS.
 The `-e` option commmand enables or disables deleting messages after invoking this command.
 The default value is `False`.